 Hegel, who lectured on the history of philosophy nine times in his career- he was giving the tenth set of lectures in 1831 when he fell ill and suddenly died- is not the first to be interested in the history of philosophy.
 Aristotle, for instance, typically studies the views of his predecessors before formulating his own.
 Numerous modern historians of philosophy treat the philosophical past as a series of opinions of different thinkers.
 Yet Hegel is the first modern thinker, perhaps even the first important thinker, to link philosophy to the history of philosophy.
-In that specific sense, he can be said to invent the academic sub-field of philosophy for philosophy.
+In that specific sense, he can be said to invent the academic sub-field of philosophy, the history of philosophy, as we now know it.
+Hegel stresses the importance of the history of philosophy for philosophy.
 He typically does not distinguish between philosophy and its history.
 He approaches the history of philosophy as in effect a giant Socratic dialogue, in which different perspectives vie with each other in an ongoing search for the truth.
 There is no single royal road to the truth, that is, a preferred philosophical tendency, and different theories recommend themselves as relatively better with respect to alternatives.
 Later philosophers have before them the previous discussion.
 Philosophy builds on all that is positive in the preceding history of philosophy in attempting to make progress toward the "solution" of outstanding problems.